anfjord/phase-0/week-8/database-intro/my_solution.md

 ##How can you select information out of a SQL database?
 What are some general guidelines for that?

-SQL commands are written in all caps and commands end with a semicolon.
+SQL commands are written in all caps.
-To select data use SELECT * FROM a table.
+For example, to select data from a table you use the command  SELECT * FROM